MasonStooksbury/MockBotSquarePants/README.md

 ![MockBotSquarePants Example](https://github.com/MasonStooksbury/MockBotSquarePants/blob/master/MBSPTest.png)

 # Setup
 You can either steal this code and edit it however you like, then use the two articles below to get it setup.
-Or you can follow the link up to in the "Where to get" section to invite the bot directly
+Or you can follow the link up top in the "Where to get" section to invite the bot directly.
  - https://realpython.com/how-to-make-a-discord-bot-python/#handling-exceptions
  - https://techwithtim.net/tutorials/discord-py/hosting-a-discord-bot-for-free/